 As energy drinks become more and more popular, questions about their safety and efficacy are growing.

 Efficacy concerns are that the data are inconclusive.
 Some studies suggest energy drinks may improve physical or mental performance; others show that these drinks degrade performance.
-Poor study design, nonrandomized/inadequately blinded studies, selection bias, variable dosing and manufacturer sponsorship and execution of studies are main issues.
-Because energy drinks are frequently classified as supplements or nutritional products, they are not subject to the scrutiny that the FDA and other regulatory bodies ordinarily apply to other food, beverages and drugs.
+Poor study design, nonrandomized/inadequately blinded studies, selection bias, variable dosing, and manufacturer sponsorship and execution of studies are the main issues.
+Because energy drinks are frequently classified as supplements or nutritional products, they are not subject to the scrutiny that the FDA and other regulatory bodies ordinarily apply to other food, beverages, and drugs.

 In summary, energy drinks are a weakly regulated product that anyone can buy and consume — a product of questionable efficacy that is associated with significant adverse events, especially in vulnerable populations.

 In the ACSM Contemporary Issues Paper (February 2018 issue of CSMR), they have highly encouraged consumers, parents, physicians, athletic trainers, personal trainers, and coaches to follow these ACSM-endorsed recommendations.
 These energy drinks:

 - Should not be consumed by children or adolescents

 - Should not be used for hydration by children and adolescents, and information about the absence of benefits and potential adverse effects should be provided to those who interact with young persons

 - Should neither be available for sale in K-12 schools nor advertised to children who attend such schools